-In managing its liquidity risk, the Group is dependent on external sources of funding, through deposits, interbank and wholesale markets, and central banks (the ECB and the CBC).
-The ability of the Group to access these funding sources on favourable economic terms, or at all in circumstances, where the Cypriot economy substantially deteriorates, is subject to a variety of factors, including a number of factors outside of its control, such as liquidity constraints, general market conditions and the level of confidence in the Cypriot banking system.
+In managing its liquidity risk, the Group is dependent on external sources of funding, through deposits, interbank and wholesale markets, as well as central banks, such as the ECB and the Bank of England.
+The ability of the Group to access these funding sources on favourable economic terms, or at all in circumstances where the Group's financial condition and/or the Cypriot economy substantially deteriorates, is subject to a variety of factors, including a number of factors outside of its control, such as liquidity constraints, general market conditions and the level of confidence in the Cypriot banking system and the Issuer.